-These tags can come along with content pasted from somewhere elsewhere, like a webpage or a word processing document.
-And while the Rich Text Editor does have a “Clear Formatting” button, this button will only reset the changes that the editor itself can make, not tags from external sources.
+These tags can come along with content pasted from somewhere else, like a webpage or a word processing document.
+And while the Rich Text Editor does have a “Clear Formatting” button, this button will only reset the changes that the editor itself can make, not tags that come from external sources.

 The solution is to strip these extra tags out.
 To do this:

 - Switch back to the default Editor view in the Shopify Rich Text Editor

 - Copy the text and paste it into a plain-text editor*